opacity/storage-node/README.md

 docker-compose up -d

 # Run unit test
-govendor sync # make sure to include any dependence docker-compose exec app govendor test +local
+docker-compose exec app go test ./...

-# Manage new dependence
+# Manage new dependencies
-govendor list # will list all of new dependence. "m"=missing govendor fetch github.com/...  # fetch the dependence and add it to your local vendor folder
-# Govendor is not smart enough to fetch all sub dependence, so you might end to manually fetching all its sub-dependence yourself.
-govendor test +local # test to build it
+# If you have installed the project outside of the $GOPATH and your go version is high enough,
+commands such as:
+go build
+# and:
+go test
+# ...should automatically add new dependencies
+# as needed and update your go.mod file.
+# To install specific versions you can use commands such as:
+go get foo@v1.2.3
+go get foo@master
+go get foo@e3702bed2
+# Or, directly edit the go.mod file.
 ```

 ---